Kubik-ERP/frontend/docs/RBAC.md

 ## Authentication Flow

-1. User signs in via `/authentication/login` or Google OAuth
+1. User select the outlet
-2. System fetches user profile from `/authentication/profile`
+2. System will set value of selected outlet into the state
 3. System automatically calls `/permissions/me` to get user permissions
 4. Permissions are stored in `authentication_permissions` array
 5. All RBAC checks use this permissions array